 The Watershed Conservation Resource Center (WCRC) in partnership with the USDA Natural Resources Conservation Service (NRCS) , Beaver Water District, Beaver Watershed Alliance, and other project partners surveyed, designed, permitted, and oversaw the construction of a stream restoration project on the West Fork of the White River (WFWR) east of the Fayetteville Executive Airport in south Fayetteville, Arkansas.
 The restoration was funded in-part, by USDA NRCS PL-566 funds that were borne from a completed watershed plan that established funding eligibility for large-scale river restoration projects in the West Fork White River.
 The work included the restoration of approximately 1,600 feet of highly unstable river channel that included a number a streambanks that were experiencing extreme lateral erosion.
 The work was performed on a stretch of the WFWR that is located immediately downstream of previously completed stream restoration work and the efforts associated with project have created a continuous restoration footprint of nearly 1 mile.
 The restoration enhanced the aquatic and terrestrial habitat and improved the water quality of the WFWR which is listed on the State of Arkansas’ 303(d) list for impaired waterways.
-Construction activity began in November 2020 and concluded in February 2021.
-Implementation of the site re-vegetation plan is ongoing and is expected to be completed by May 2021.
+Construction activity began in November 2020 and concluded in March 2021.
+Implementation of the site re-vegetation plan is ongoing including the removal of invasive species and expansion of the native plantings.

 Additional Project Photos